Expensify/App/help/README.md

 ## Pre-requisites

 - Clone and/or pull the [App repo](https://github.com/Expensify/App) to your local machine
-    - You can do it from from a Terminal command line by running `git clone https://github.com/Expensify/App.git`
 - Install jekyll in your computer by running `gem install bundler jekyll` in the command line.

 ## Steps